ayamzan/dwh-project/README.md

 # dwh-project
 Modern DWH with SQL server with ETL, data modeling and analytics

-This SQL project would be done using the Medallion Architecture approach

 |                | Bronze Layer            | Silver Layer               | Gold Layer               |
 |----------------|-------------------------|----------------------------|--------------------------|
 | Definitiion    | Raw unprocessed data    | Cleaned and processed data | Business ready           |